xrrocha/nobocoder/README.md

 ```

 Any variable name will do for the lambda argument as long as we use it consistently in the
-body.
-For instance:
+body:

 ```scala
 someWord => !(dictionary contains someWord)
 ```

-In scala, when the lambda argument is used only once it can be replaced by the underscore
+In scala, when the lambda argument is used only once in the body it can be replaced by
-anonymous variable (`_`).
+the underscore anonymous variable (`_`).
 Thus our filter expression could be rewritten as:

 ```scala
 terms.filter(!dictionary.contains(_))
 ```

-Scala's underscore is roughly equivalent to Groovy's (and Xtend's) `it` anonymous lambda
+Scala's underscore is roughly equivalent to Groovy's and Xtend's `it` implicit lambda
 argument.

 In our specific case, because we're negating the dictionary membership test, we could use